tundish/pity_of_thieves/pot/dlg/niall/14_introduction.rst

 Here in |LOCN_ARTICLE| |LOCN_NAME|, |PLAYER_NAME| meets |NPC_NAME|.

 He's a young man in his late teens, solidly built.
-He is one of the Tithings, who patrol the homesteads and try to keep order.
+He is one of the Tithingmen, who patrol the homesteads and try to keep order.

 He carries a light spear, which he plants in the ground as he pauses to talk.